 This can be a part of your landscape if you live in Zones 8-10.
-As the common name suggests, this shrub is native to Japan.
-It also comes from China.
+As the common name suggests, this shrub is native to Japan, but also found in China, and Korea.

 Size and Shape

 Most Pittosporum tobira shrubs will reach a height between 6-15' tall and spread a similar distance, depending on the variety.
 It forms into a round shrub or small tree.

 You can plant this shrub in almost any location as it can grow in full sun to full shade.

 Foliage, Flowers, and Fruit

 The green leaves are obovate and spoon-like in that the edges curve down.
 Each is 2-4" long.
 I see a variegated variety most often which has creamy margins.